 Historic Tours & Sites

-With power lines buried underground and a dozen buildings dating from the 1700s and 1800s, the business district hasn't changed much in the last 150 years.
-Civil War heroes grab the spotlight throughout the county, but Native Americans, Scots-Irish and German settlers, and a slew of fascinating inventors all contributed to the rich regional history.
+With power lines buried underground and a dozen buildings dating from the 1700s and 1800s, the Lexington business district hasn’t changed much in 150 years.
+Civil War heroes grab the spotlight throughout the county, but Native Americans, Scots-Irish and German settlers, and a slew of fascinating inventors also contributed to the rich regional history.

 Scenic Historic Site

-Summer marks the height of the growing season in the Shenandoah Valley – an apropos time to visit McCormick Farm in Raphine.
-Here, in the 1830s, Cyrus McCormick developed the mechanical reaper, which harvested grain five times more efficiently than farmers using scythes and sickles.
-His invention revolutionized agricultural practices and introduced the era of modern farming.
-Visitors can step into McCormick's blacksmith shop as well as a log cabin gristmill.
-Afterwards, enjoy a picnic lunch by the duck pond.
+In the 1830s Cyrus McCormick developed the mechanical reaper at (open 8am-5pm).
+His invention, which harvested grain five times more efficiently than farmers using scythes and sickles, revolutionized agricultural methods and introduced the era of modern farming.
+Visitors can step into McCormick’s blacksmith shop and a log cabin gristmill.

-On a drive along leafy Route 11, once known as the Great Road, it's easy to envision the mountain men and hardy pioneers traveling south in search of adventure or their own patch of farmland.
+On a drive along bucolic Route 11, once known as the Great Road, it’s easy to envision the mountain men and hardy pioneers flowing south in search of adventure or their own patch of farmland.
 This historic path, also known as the Great Wagon Road and the Wilderness Road, carried German and Scots-Irish settlers through the Shenandoah Valley toward the Carolinas in the 1700s and 1800s.